socketlabs/bootstrap/site/content/docs/5.1/icons/fluent-ui-icons.md

 ---
 layout: docs
 title: Fluent UI Icons
 description: Fluent UI System Icons are a collection of familiar, friendly and modern icons from Microsoft.
+For more information visit https://fluenticons.co/
 group: icons
 aliases:
   - "/docs/5.0/fluent-ui-icons/"